Charles F. Wishart: Biography

-Charles F. Wishart was born in Ontario, Ohio on September 3, 1870, the youngest of the twelve children of Sarah (Irvine) Wishart and the Rev. William Wishart.
+Charles F. Wishart was born in Ontario, Ohio on September 3, 1870, the youngest of twelve children.
+His mother was Sarah (Irvine) Wishart, and his father, the Rev. William Wishart (1821–1906), was a minister of the United Presbyterian Church of North America.
 On July 6, 1904, he married Josephine Long.
 They had three children, Sara (MacMillan), James Hunt, and Josephine Bosworth (Hayford).

 Wishart received his early education in Ontario and Hayesville, Ohio.
 He graduated from Monmouth College (Illinois) in 1894, where he was Phi Beta Kappa.
 He then took a graduate degree from Pittsburgh Theological Seminary.

-He was ordained as a minister of the United Presbyterian Church of North America in 1897.
+He was ordained as a minister of the United Presbyterian Church in 1897.
 In 1897, he founded 11th United Presbyterian Church in Pittsburgh, serving as its pastor until 1910.
 He served as president of the National Young Peoples Christian Union in 1897.
 From 1910 to 1914, he was a professor of systematic theology at Pittsburgh Theological Seminary.

 In 1914, Wishart became the pastor of Second Presbyterian Church in Chicago, joining the Presbyterian Church in the United States of America at this time.
 He held this position until 1919.
 During this time, he served as a lecturer at McCormick Theological Seminary from 1915 to 1917.
 He was a member of the General Board of Christian Education of the Presbyterian Church in the United States of America from 1917 to 1919.

 He left Chicago in 1919 to become president of the College of Wooster, where he served until his retirement in 1944.
 He served as Moderator of the Synod of Ohio in 1929.